jupyter-server/jupyter-scheduler/docs/users/index.md

 jupyter labextension list
 ```

-and asserting that both the `jupyter_scheduler` server extension and the
+and checking that both the `jupyter_scheduler` server extension and the
 `@jupyterlab/scheduler` prebuilt lab extension are enabled.